I got this question recently on my Real Mom Nutrition Facebook page from mom Kelli:

 Mom can listen and work on ways to sensibly include the foods he wants in order to decrease their power.
 When appropriate, these can be healthier versions.
 This is a great age to get children cooking, so if he wants a food item, he can help prepare it.
 When it comes to snack-type food like chips that he requests, consider adding a day or two a week when he can have these foods either in his lunch or at home along with healthy items.

-Dina Rose, PhD, blogger at It’s Not About Nutrition
+Dina Rose, PhD, author of It’s Not About The Broccoli

 If her son says “I don’t know”, she can offer possibilities and see how he reacts: Sometimes kids hide foods in their rooms because they don’t think their parents will allow them to eat it, or because they want to eat food at times that their parents don’t allow it, they want more food than their parents allow, or are afraid siblings will eat their favorites